Dannny-Babs/ani-info/README.md

 # ani-info
-It is a anime catalog site
+It is ananime catalog site